Exploring Careers

 • Industry refers to a field, often named for its primary product/service, such as the Aerospace or Technology Industry.

-• Job functions are jobs within an industry, such as an engineer or marketing expert, and are often found in all industries.
+• Job functions are the roles within an industry, such as an engineer or marketing expert, and are often found in all industries.

 • For example, Jane is a finance manager at Google, so she is in the technology industry, but her job function is finance.